Abin-Isaac/Road-2-Text-Mining-/README.md

 # Road-2-Text-Mining-
-Library used - Natural Language Tool Kit
+## Library used - Natural Language Tool Kit

-Data Set - The wiki corpus contains the full text of Wikipedia, and it contains 1.9 billion words in more than 4.4 million articles.
+## Data Set - Wiki Corpus
+The wiki corpus contains the full text of Wikipedia, and it contains 1.9 billion words in more than 4.4 million articles.
 We have used a subset of that "Wiki_corpus"

-Objective:
+## Objective:

 • Implement different types of tokenizers